Broadcast Audio and Music Technology

 Learning and Teaching

-You will be taught by leading industry professionals with extensive experience and networks in the broadcast and music industries.
-Learning is delivered through a range of methods including lectures, discussion-based seminars, practical workshops and tutorials.
+Learn from leading industry professionals with extensive experience and networks in the broadcast and music industries.
+Attend lectures, discussion-based seminars, practical workshops and tutorials.

 Showcase your work